-During the coldest and hottest weeks in Franklin, your heating and cooling system is an essential ally in keeping your home comfortable.
+During the coldest and hottest weeks in Franklin & South Indy, your heating and cooling system is an essential ally in keeping your home comfortable.
 However, it’s also your worst enemy when trying to decrease your energy consumption.
 According to the U.S. Department of Energy, your HVAC system could be the culprit behind nearly half of your household’s energy use.

 That big draw of energy makes your HVAC unit a good place to start adjusting your energy habits.
 Whether you’re looking to decrease your carbon footprint or want to lower your energy bill, there are several ways—big and small—to adapt how your heating and cooling system expends energy.